Simple Christmas Cookies-My Holiday Helpers!

 Let’s start with the Holly.

-- With another #2 tip outline the leaf with aqua.
+- Then, outline the leaf with the aqua royal icing.

-- With a #3 tip fill one berry with red.
-You don’t want to do all of them at the same time because they will run together and look like one big berry.
-So be patient so it will look like 3 individual berries.
+- Flood one berry with the red royal icing because you don’t want to flood all of them at the same time because they will run together and look like one big berry.
+Be patient so it will look like 3 individual berries instead.
 It is worth it trust me.

 - Once your berry has dried a little use #3 tip and flood the leaf with aqua.